-If available on the radio and/or on a premium display 3 such as the instrument panel clust such as the instrument panel cluster, and supported by your cell phone, the UConnect[TM] system will provide notification to inform you of your phone and network status when you are attempting to make a phone call using UConnectTM.
+If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your cell phone, the UConnectTM system will provide notification to inform you of your phone and network status when you are attempting to make a phone call using UConnectTM.
 The status is given for roaming network signal strength, phone battery strength, etc.